Operational guidelines for the Danish Helpline

 Operational Guidelines: technical and safety points

 All helpline data is transferred via encrypted channels, and access to data is restricted to helpline staff members by password.
-It is key for any given counseling session, that as little data as possible is stored on the end users in order to ensure their anonymity.
+It is key for any given counselling session, that as little data as possible is stored on the end users in order to ensure their anonymity.

-Approved by the Danish Data Protection AgencyThe helpline is approved by the Danish Data Protection Agency that oversees the Personal Data Protection Act.
+The helpline is approved by the Danish Data Protection Agency that oversees the Personal Data Protection Act.
 The registration of any personal information follows the legal framework regarding data protection.
 The helpline has implemented all necessary procedures to comply with data and privacy security according to the EU General Data Protection

 Accreditation of consulting services